JohnStarich/bashtion/README.md

-# bashtion
+# Bashtion

 A stronghold for using Bash in production

+Build reusable Bash modules painlessly.
+Bashtion makes it easy to modularize existing code and write end-to-end tests.

 ## Features

+* Makes it easy to modularize existing code bases
-* Provides an `import` function to easily include other modules
+* Provides an `import` function to easily use other modules without worrying about things like import cycles
+* Contains a test framework, useful for end-to-end testing (and it is used to [test Bashtion](tests/) itself)
-* Built-in logger and other common utilities
+* Includes a built-in logger and other common utilities

-* Built-in test framework
+Bashtion is geared toward use in production environments where code reuse and finding bugs becomes critical for success.

-This framework is still under development, but is geared toward use in production environments.
-If you have any suggestions, feel free to [make an issue](https://github.com/JohnStarich/bashtion/issues/new)!
+This framework is still under development, so if you have any suggestions, feel free to [make an issue](https://github.com/JohnStarich/bashtion/issues/new)!

-## Usage
+## Getting Started

 To use Bashtion, simply source `bootstrap.sh` in the root of this repository.
 You must be using at least Bash 4.

+Include this in a script or use it in your `~/.bash_profile`.
 Here's an example start script:

 ```bash
 #!/usr/bin/env bash